-Q: What are AWS Lambda Data Events?
+Q: What are Amazon Lambda Data Events?
 How do I record them?

-AWS Lambda data events record execution activity of your Lambda functions.
+Amazon Lambda data events record execution activity of your Lambda functions.
 With Lambda data events, you can get details on Lambda function executions, such as the IAM user or service that made the Invoke API call, when the call was made, and which function was executed.
 All Lambda data events are delivered to an Amazon S3 bucket and Amazon CloudWatch Events.
-You can turn on logging for AWS Lambda data events using the AWS CLI or AWS CloudTrail console and select which Lambda functions get logged by creating a new trail or editing an existing trail.
+You can turn on logging for Amazon Lambda data events using the Amazon CLI or Amazon CloudTrail console and select which Lambda functions get logged by creating a new trail or editing an existing trail.

 Log File Aggregation

-Q: I have multiple AWS accounts.
+Q: I have multiple Amazon Web Services accounts.
 I would like log files for all the accounts to be delivered to a single S3 bucket.
 Can I do that?

-CloudTrail log file encryption using AWS Key Management Service (KMS)
+CloudTrail log file encryption using Amazon Key Management Service (KMS)

 Q: What is the benefit of CloudTrail log file encryption using Server-side Encryption with KMS?

 CloudTrail log file encryption using SSE-KMS allows you to add an additional layer of security to CloudTrail log files delivered to an Amazon S3 bucket by encrypting the log files with a KMS key.
 By default, CloudTrail will encrypt log files delivered to your Amazon S3 bucket using Amazon S3 server-side encryption.